-A table of torque settings is available on request either directly from us or from your equipment supplier.
+A table of torque settings is available on request from your equipment supplier.

 The operating instructions given previously in this manual, apply to the majority of general applications, where it is possible to use the pistol in the down hand position and with standard cable lengths.
 For many applications these conditions do not apply and the following notes will give some guidance as to the methods used to obtain satisfactory results for a variety of applications.